Israeli invasion of Syria (2024–present): 2025

+2026

+In January 2026, several reports documented Israeli planes spraying chemicals on Syrian farmland and forests in the Golan Heights.
+Israel spraying chemicals were also reported in southern Lebanon.
+A sample from Lebanon showed that the chemical contained a carcinogenic classified herbicide, but in dozens of times higher concentration than normal usage.

+Israel struck Syrian government military sites in southern Syria, saying the attacks were meant to protect Druze civilians in Sweida; Syria denounced the strikes as unlawful and a breach of its sovereignty.

+Israel bombed the Abu al-Duhur Air Base on August 18 in eight airstrikes; there were no casualties.
+This marks the first attack on the airbase since the fall of Bashar al-Assad.

 Expansion of occupation

 Before the invasion, the Purple Line formed the mutually recognized and UN approved ceasefire line between the Israeli-occupied and Syrian controlled parts of the Golan.
 The Quneitra Crossing was the official crossing point, used by UN personnel and Druze residents of the Golan.

 Following the invasion and expanded Israeli occupation, a new line demarcating Israeli positions formed to the north.
 One checkpoint is north-west of Hadar, Syria, while others are at the entrances to other villages.
 There are also reports of checkpoints between Beqaasem, Rima, and Arnah and overlooking the Jabal Barbar mountain on the heights of Mount Hermon.
 Beyond checkpoints, the IDF has been constructing a 6 m deep trench.

 Peace efforts

 "Israel occupied the Golan Heights in order to protect Israel, and now they are imposing conditions in the south of Syria in order to protect the Golan Heights.
 So after a few years, maybe they will occupy the center of Syria in order to protect the south of Syria.
 They will reach Munich on that pathway[...]"